Brocket Hall

 Brocket Hall is a neo-classical country house set in a large park at the western side of the urban area of Welwyn Garden City in Hertfordshire, England.
-The estate is equipped with two golf courses and seven smaller listed buildings, apart from the main house.
-The freehold on the estate is held by the 3rd Baron Brocket.
-The house is Grade I-listed.
+The estate includes two golf courses and seven smaller listed buildings, apart from the main house.
+The freehold of the estate is held by the 3rd Baron Brocket.
+The house is Grade I listed.

 History

-On the parkland site were two predecessors, the first of which was built in 1239 as Watership or Durantshide Manor, early held variously of Hatfield Manor and the Bishop of Ely.
+On the parkland site were two predecessors: the first of these was built in 1239 as Watership or Durantshide Manor, and was early held variously of Hatfield Manor and the Bishop of Ely.

-One of these was built about 1430; whereas in 1413 John Mortimer held Waterships it is known in 1477 Thomas Brockett held both manors.
-The house was acquired by John Brocket in the early 1550s and passed to his son Sir John Brocket (Captain of Queen Elizabeth's personal guard) on his death in 1558.
+A second predecessor was built about 1430: whereas in 1413 John Mortimer had held Waterships, it is known that in 1477 Thomas Brockett held both manors.
+The house was acquired by John Brocket in the early 1550s, and passed to his son Sir John Brocket (captain of the personal guard of Queen Elizabeth) on his death in 1558.

 The building and park owe much of their appearance today to Sir Matthew Lamb, 1st Baronet, who purchased the estate in 1746 and commissioned Brocket Hall to the designs of the architect Sir James Paine in around 1760.

 Sir Matthew Lamb's son was Peniston Lamb, 1st Viscount Melbourne, and he was often visited at Brocket Hall by the Prince Regent, who had a liaison with Lady Melbourne.

-The next owner was The 2nd Viscount Melbourne, who was Queen Victoria's first Prime Minister 1835–41, when she regularly visited.
-His wife, Lady Caroline Lamb, infamously had an affair with Lord Byron causing Lord Melbourne much embarrassment.
-For one of his birthdays she held a state banquet in the Saloon, at which she had herself served from a large silver dish, naked.
+The next owner was William Lamb, 2nd Viscount Melbourne, who was Queen Victoria's first Prime Minister (1835–41).
+She often visited during this period.
+His wife, Lady Caroline Lamb, infamously had an affair with Lord Byron, causing Lord Melbourne much embarrassment.
+For one of his birthdays she held a state banquet in the Saloon, at which she had herself served from a large silver tureen, naked.

-On Lamb's death, the house passed to his sister, Emily, whose second husband was another Prime Minister, Lord Palmerston.
+On Lamb's death, the house passed to his sister Emily, whose second husband was another Prime Minister, Lord Palmerston.
+Palmerson died at Brocket Hall in 1865, the last UK prime minister to die in office.

-On Emily's death, the hall then passed to Emily's grandson by her first marriage, The 7th Earl Cowper, though it was his younger brother, Henry (d.1887), who lived at Brocket Hall.
+On Emily's death, the hall then passed to Emily's grandson by her first marriage, Francis Cowper, 7th Earl Cowper, though it was his younger brother, Henry (d.1887), who lived at Brocket Hall.